Stage Hypnotist Hotel Accommodation 101

 - Please locate the hotel within a reasonable distance to a highway or road close to the performance area if possible.

-- Please ask for a room with a fridge, microwave and internet.
+- Please ask for a room with a fridge, microwave, and WIFI.

 - Restaurant facilities are a bonus and appreciated at the hotel.